Cosupport computations for finitely generated modules over commutative noetherian rings: Cosupport of finitely generated modules

 \section{Cosupport of finitely generated modules}

 We turn our focus to computing cosupport of finitely generated modules (or complexes with degreewise finitely generated cohomology).
-In order to do so, we will employ the following fact about $\cosupp_R X\otimes_R^\L Y$, which complements the corresponding fact \cite[Theorem 9.7]{BIK12} that $\cosupp_R\RHom_R(X,Y)=\supp_RX\cap \cosupp_RY$ for any complexes $X,Y\in \D(R)$.
+To do so, we will employ the following fact about $\cosupp_R M\otimes_R^\L N$, which complements the corresponding fact \cite[Theorem 9.7]{BIK12} that $\cosupp_R\RHom_R(M,N)=\supp_RM\cap \cosupp_RN$ for any $R$-complexes $M$ and $N$.

+We first prove a lemma regarding when evaluation morphisms are invertible in $\D(R)$; more cases for when these maps are invertible can be found in the literature (see for example \cite[Proposition 2.2]{CH09}), we only include statements (which appear not to be recorded elsewhere) that focus on one of the complexes having degreewise finitely generated cohomology without boundedness restrictions.

+\begin{lem} Let $R$ be a commutative noetherian ring, and $X$, $Y$, and $Z$ be $R$-complexes.
+There are canonical $R$-linear evaluation morphisms:

+The tensor evaluation morphism $\omega_{{}_{XYZ}}$ is a quasi-isomorphism provided either: \begin{itemize} \item[(1)] The complex $X$ is isomorphic in $\D(R)$ to a bounded complex of projective $R$-modules, the complex $Y$ is isomorphic in $\D(R)$ to a bounded complex of flat $R$-modules, and $\H^i(Z)$ is finitely generated for each $i\in \Z$. \item[(2)] For each $i\in \Z$, the module $\H^i(X)$ is finitely generated, the complex $Y$ is isomorphic in $\D(R)$ to a bounded complex of injective $R$-modules, and the complex $Z$ is isomorphic in $\D(R)$ to a bounded complex of flat $R$-modules. \end{itemize} The Hom evaluation morphism $\theta_{{}_{XYZ}}$ is a quasi-isomorphism provided that: \begin{itemize} \item[(3)] For each $i\in \Z$, the module $\H^i(X)$ is finitely generated, and the complexes $Y$ and $Z$ are each isomorphic in $\D(R)$ to bounded complexes of injective $R$-modules. \end{itemize} \end{lem} \begin{proof} $(1)$: For any projective $R$-module $P$ and flat $R$-module $F$, the $R$-module $\Hom_R(P,F)$ is flat; it follows that the complex $\RHom_R(X,Y)$ is isomorphic in $\D(R)$ to a bounded complex of flat $R$-modules, and therefore the functors

+on $\D(R)$ are way-out functors in the sense of \cite[I, section 7]{Har66}, that is, the functors preserve bounded cohomology.
+There is a natural transformation $\eta:G\to G'$ determined by $\omega_{{}_{XYZ}}$, and for each finitely generated $R$-module $M$, the map $\eta(M)$ is a quasi-isomorphism by \cite[Proposition 2.2(vi)]{CH09}.
+Since $G$ and $G'$ are way-out functors, we obtain by \cite[I, Proposition 7.1(iv)]{Har66} that $\eta(Z)$, and hence $\omega_{{}_{XYZ}}$, is a quasi-isomorphism for all complexes $Z$ with $\H^i(Z)$ finitely generated for all $i\in \Z$.